-Graph 187: Cross-border complaints per country of origin of the media/advertiser in 2022
+Graph 17: Cross-border complaints per country of origin of the media/advertiser in 223

-Source: EASA Annual Cross-Border Complaints Report 2022
+Source: EASA Annual Cross-Border Complaints Report 2023

-5 Copy Advice requests
+Copy Advice requests

-SROs serviced 90,817 ads with copy advice
+SROs serviced 89,429 ads with copy advice

 Copy advice is provided by an SRO as a voluntary service for companies wishing to receive feedback on a confidential basis as to whether their ads meet the required advertising standards before they go ahead with the marketing project.
 The feedback is non-binding and does not guarantee that the ad will not be subject to complaints later once the ad is aired or published.
 Companies can ask for advice at any stage of the campaign development process.
-In 2022, 24 out of 27 SROs offered such a service across Europe.
+In 2023, 25 out of 26 SROs offered such a service across Europe.

-Graph 1920 below illustrates the numbers of copy advice requests dealt with across Europe.
-European SROs provided a total of 90,817 copy advice services in 2022 - a decrease of 12% compared to the previous year.
+Graph 18 below illustrates the numbers of copy advice requests dealt with across Europe.
+European SROs provided a total of 89,429 copy advice services in 2023 - a decrease of 2% compared to the previous year.

-Graph 198: Copy advice requests across Europe from 2018 to 2022
+Graph 18: Copy advice requests across Europe from 2019 to 2023

-97% of copy advice requests dealt with by SROs in 2022 were handled within 72 hours.
-Of those, 5% were dealt with in less than 24 hours, an additional 43% in less than 48 hours, and 50% in 72 hours.
-Only a handful of copy advice requests (2%) were unresolved after the first three days of the requests being filed, with a mere 0.035% taking more than a week to be solved.
+78% of copy advice requests dealt with by SROs in 2023 were handled within 72 hours.
+Of those, 6% were dealt with in less than 24 hours, an additional 12% in less than 48 hours.
+Only a handful of copy advice requests (2%) were unresolved after the first three days of the requests being filed, with a mere 0.067% taking more than a week to be solved.

-Table 3 presents a full overview of copy advice requests per country across Europe from 2018 to 2022.
-In 2022, most copy advice requests were received by AUTOCONTROL in Spain, accounting for 40% of them, followed by the UK at just under a third (31%) of requests, and France at around a guarter of such requests.
+Table 3 presents a full overview of copy advice requests per country across Europe from 2019 to 2023.
+In 2023, most copy advice requests were received by AUTOCONTROL in Spain, accounting for 38% of them, followed by the UK at just under a third (31%) of requests and France with the ARPP with 29%.